ci-blox/Ignition-Go/README.md

 EITHER type: ```gulp```
 OR..  type: ```gulp serve```

-7. (Optional) In Apache, map the public folder to localhost or other url
+7. (Optional, required in production) In Apache, map the public folder to localhost or other url
 Example: in your httpd-vhosts.conf file, add new <VirtualHost> section and restart Apache

 8. Create an empty mysql db